 The University of the West Indies and University of Leicester International Summer School

-This year's theme: 'Global Health and Environments'
+This year's theme: 'Cultures and Politics of Protest'

 Why join the UWI/UL International Summer School?

 - Gain an opportunity to network with postgraduate students and early career students from the Caribbean and the UK

 - Develop your knowledge of and interest in global studies through participation in academic seminars and interactive lectures

 - Enhance your CV by attending professional development workshops